2020 Census: What You Need to Know

 It focuses on hard-to-count populations.

-This includes seniors and older adults, people with disabilities, renters, those with limited or no internet access, foreign born/immigrant population, those with limited English proficiency and LGBTQ individuals.
+This includes seniors and older adults, people with disabilities, renters, those with limited or no internet access, foreign-born/immigrant populations, those with limited English proficiency and LGBTQ individuals.

 Census data are being used all around you.